-As part of her research on urban climate change resilience, Dr Joanne Jordan spent months in the slums of Dhaka talking to over 600 people in their homes, work places, local teashops and on street corners to understand how climate change is linked to or creating problems in their ‘everyday’ lives and how they are trying to find solutions to those problems.
+As part of her research on urban climate change resilience, Dr Joanne Jordan spent months in an informal settlement in Dhaka talking to over 600 people in their homes, work places, local teashops, and on street corners to understand how climate change is linked to or creating problems in their ‘everyday’ lives and how they are trying to find solutions to those problems.

-Performances of ‘The Lived Experience of Climate Change: A Story of One Piece of Land in Dhaka’ have been seen by over 600 people in Dhaka, including: slum dwellers, policy makers, practitioners, academics, and the general public.
-Performances have taken place at:
+Performances of ‘The Lived Experience of Climate Change: A Story of One Piece of Land in Dhaka’ have been seen online and in-person by over 7,000 people, including: informal dwellers, policy makers, practitioners, academics, students, and key publics.
+Live performances have taken place in Dhaka at:

 - The 10th International Conference on Community-based Adaptation to Climate Change, Independent University Bangladesh, Dhaka (25 April 2016)